Coat of arms of Adjara

 The coat of arms of the Autonomous Republic of Adjara is a shield divided in two by a wavy line.
 In the center is a red smaller shield of the Lesser Arms of Georgia, bearing a silver horseman (St. George) with a golden halo mounted on a silver horse and slaying a silver dragon with a golden-tipped, silver-shafted spear.
 The upper sector of the main shield bears a golden fortress on a green field and the lower one contains three golden coins on blue field.

 The coat of arms was adopted by the Supreme Council of Adjara in 2008.
 Its use is regulated by the Constitution of Adjara and the republic's special law.

+History

+The First Congress of Soviets of the ASSR of Adjara, which was held from January 10 to January 14, 1922, adopted the first Constitution of the ASSR of Adjara.
+The print of the constitution in 1922 shows the form of the emblem of the Adjarian ASSR.

+Second revision

+In the Constitution of the Adjarian Autonomous Soviet Socialist Republic, adopted on October 25, 1937, by the All-Adjarian Congress of Soviets, the emblem of the Adjarian ASSR was described in Article 111 of the constitution :

+Third revision

+After the adoption of the new Constitution of the Adjarian ASSR in 1978, the inscription in the Georgian language “Adjarian ASSR” began to be placed against the background of a picture of the mountains.